This CA from Guwahati failed engineering entrance exams twice but cleared CA all three levels in first attempt

-In class 10 I secured 82.8 % (this was in 1999).
-After completing my High School from Rangia, I came to Guwahati City and took admission in Cotton College which was celebrating its 100th Year in the year 1999-2000 (by the way Cotton College is still the most sought after College for Science Education).
+After completing my High School in Rangia, I came to Guwahati City and took admission to Cotton College (the most sought-after College for Science Education).
 Getting admission in this college in those days was an achievement in itself.

 Coming back to my CA journey, I pursued my CA PE-I (1st level CA exam now known as CPT) and cleared it in the 1st attempt.
 This was the turning point.

-- Have patience and I am sure the dividends shall come in the long run,” he concluded.
+Have patience and I am sure the dividends shall come in the long run.